 Porcupines might have a reputation for being a bit prickly, but that doesn’t mean they don’t make great pets.
-In fact, for some people, the porcupine might be the perfect pet, and for others, they’re definitely worth considering.
+The truth is, it really depends on the person.
+For some people, the porcupine might be the perfect pet, and for others, they’re definitely worth considering.

 However, they’re quite unlike any pet that you’ve probably owned before, so you should do your research before buying one.
 We have plenty of information for you right here!